Patrick-Poitras/emacs-material-ocean/README.md

 The current collection is still a work in progress, and I've only tested the themes with my personal workflow.
 Please let me know if an element appears to have a clashing color associated to it, since I have to manually add faces in the main file for them to work.

-I'm planning to port all of the community material themes, but for now am only doing the one I like the most (Ocean).
+I'm planning to port all of the community material themes, but current focus is on Ocean and Palenight.

 # Screenshot!